 The modality of choice is barium swallowing and esophageal manometry.

-A barium swallow will show an esophageal spasm from multiple contractions that appear at the same time, causing an appearance similar to a corkscrew.
+A barium swallow will show an esophageal spasm from multiple contractions that appear simultaneously, causing an appearance similar to a corkscrew.

-Manometry is the best modality to diagnose esophageal spasm.
+Manometry is the best modality to diagnose esophageal spasms.
 The variants have characteristic findings.

 The nutcracker esophagus is characterized by coordinated contractions in the smooth muscle of the esophagus with excessive amplitude and duration.

-Diffuse esophageal spasm, will have more than 20 percent premature contractions in the topography of esophageal pressure.
+Diffuse esophageal spasms will have more than 20 percent premature contractions in the topography of esophageal pressure.